hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 **Exercise:**

 In your RNA-seq experiment, you expressed a GFP transgene in your mice, and you would like to quantify the expression of GFP.
-We know that the sequence is not present in the human transcriptome.
+We know that the sequence is not present in the mice transcriptome.
 What would you do?

 - **a.** Try laboratory techniques like quantitative PCR to act as a proxy for expression level
 - **b.** Add the sequence of the GFP transcript to the FASTA reference file